Cryptonomic/Harpoon/README.md

 ### Baker Grade Calculation

 Baker are scored once at the end of every cycle.
-The formula used to calculate this score can be interacted with [here] (https://www.desmos.com/calculator/p419kfvxpk).
+The formula used to calculate this score can be interacted with [here](https://www.desmos.com/calculator/p419kfvxpk).

 As of now, endorsement data has not been factored into grading yet.